BuildFrom/OpenAI-Agents/README.md

 ## POST /api/v1/agents/command

+## Note:
+To enable, function_tool, tool, and handoffs, you need to set official OPENAI_API_KEY

 ### Description:
 This endpoint allows you to interact with the assistant agent to process a command by providing a prompt.
 The assistant will generate a response based on the provided prompt.